WICG/webmonetization/docs/glossary.md

 Each page load or refresh is a unique session.
 The browser generates a [unique session ID](./explainer#flow) which the website can use to correlate incoming payments to the Web Monetization receiver to a client-side context.

+# Receipt Verifier
+* * *
+A service operated by the monetized website or third party that verifies payment receipts issued by the Web Monetization receiver and emitted to the web page by the User agent during a session.